 As for the focal point, it appears to be the young girl, Infanta Margaret Theresa.
-Velázquez used some clever and subtle techniques to draw attention to her amongst such a busy scene:
+Velázquez used some clever and subtle techniques to draw attention to her in such a busy scene:

-- She is illuminated as she faces towards the main light source on the right-hand side of the painting.
+- She is illuminated as she faces toward the main light source on the right-hand side of the painting.
 Most of the other figures are facing away from the light.

 - There are several implied lines pointing in her direction (in yellow below).
 These are lines that do not physically exist but are merely suggested or implied.
 Leaning, motioning, looking or facing in a certain direction-these are implied lines.